 Alimony Modifications in Florida and New Tax Laws

-Alimony tax laws will be changing in 2019 and couples in Florida who are divorcing in 2019 should know how these tax laws will affect the payor and the recipient of alimony.
+Alimony tax laws changed in 2019 with both the payor and the recipient of alimony being affected.
 Alimony is generally reported as taxable income to the person who receives alimony and the payor of alimony will get a tax deduction.
-Through negotiations and marital settlement agreements, divorcing couples have had some flexibility as to how taxation could be settled.
-Going forward into 2019, the new alimony tax laws will need to be considered.
+Through negotiations, divorcing couples have had some flexibility as to how taxation could be settled.
+As with all tax related matters in a Florida Divorce, our attorneys can provide the sound legal counsel you deserve.
+Whether you’re concerned about retirement funds, child support or alimony tax laws we’ll look to your safe and secure financial future.
 Please read the following information if you are contemplating divorce or, if you believe a divorce is in your immediate future.
-If you are concerned about how the tax laws will affect you should your spouse file for divorce in 2019, please feel free to consult with Tampa divorce attorney Nilo J Sanchez.
+If you’re wondering how taxes should be approached in your divorce settlement , feel free to consult with Tampa divorce attorney Nilo J Sanchez.